RigidSeine/chat-less/README.md

 ```
   - Create a `.env` file for environment variables.
 This is where your MongoDB credentials go so that you can read and write your database.\
   NEVER SHARE THIS FILE ANYWHERE.\
-  How to create file?
+  How to create the file?
 Open a text file in a text editor (not Microsoft Word, try VS Code or a lightweight text editor that doesn't have an LLM baked into it like Windows notepad... wait a minute.)\
   \
   Here's what you put into the file:
 ```